agi-lab/climate-dependent-DFA/README.md

 The proposed framework has three key features: (1) it captures the long-term impact of climate change on both assets and liabilities by considering physical and economic dimensions within an interconnected structure; (2) it addresses the uncertainty of climate impacts using stochastic simulations within climate scenario analysis, supporting actuarial applications; and (3) it is tailored to the unique characteristics of the general insurance sector.

-This repository contains the results presented in our paper, ``Dynamic Financial Analysis (DFA) of General Insurers under Climate Change."
-All code used to generate the results can be found in the Rmarkdown file: `DFA_model_final.Rmd`.
+This repository contains the results presented in our paper, "Dynamic Financial Analysis (DFA) of General Insurers under Climate Change."

 ## Code overview

-The Rmarkdown file seeks to reproduce the key results in the paper ``Dynamic Financial Analysis (DFA) of General Insurers under Climate Change", which contains the following sections that need to be run in the order specified:
+All code used to generate the results can be found in the Rmarkdown file: `DFA_model_final.Rmd`,  which contains the following sections that need to be run in the order specified:

 - **Loading required packages**: Load the required packages used in the paper.
 - **Files and data path**: Define the file paths of all the data sources used in the paper.
 Those data sources are all stored in the `Data` folder.
 Unless a new data source is used, users do not need to change anything here.